What is the PLAB Part 2 Test?

 - We expect you to be able to carry out any basic physical examinations, including but not limited to examination of the abdomen, breast, chest, hand, heart, and joints.
 You must be able to perform a rectal or bimanual vaginal examination.
 You must also be able to use the appropriate equipment in carrying out an examination of the ear, eye or nervous system.

 - You may be required to perform an examination or other procedure on a high-fidelity simulator which can be programmed to show normal and abnormal clinical signs.
 A role player may speak from outside the room using a microphone connected to the simulator.
-You can find more information and .
+You can find more information and a video on the manufacturer’s website.
 Examination of someone’s mental state is a form of clinical examination for the purpose of the PLAB 2 exam.

 - The examiner will assess you on your ability to perform common practical procedures.
 Again, the board may ask you to deal with a simulated patient or an anatomical model.